lucasbasquerotto/cloud/README.md

 **2. Passing complex parameters:**

-The pod context file is a template, so complex parameters may not be passed as intended to templates and children, and even make the template as an invalid yaml file.
+The pod context file is a template, so complex parameters may not be passed as intended to its items parameters (as templates and children), and even make the template as an invalid yaml file (causing errors when trying to load it).
 To avoid such problems, and taking into account that yaml is a superset of json, and that the filter `to_json` generates a one-line json, you can pass complex parameters, as well as multiline strings, as:

 ```yaml
 #...